-You can opt to study for an Honours degree over four years or an Ordinary degree over three years.
+You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules, as outlined, each year and a dissertation in Year Four.
+We offer the option of a part-time mode of study with considerable flexibility in adjusting the timing of how the modules can be studied.

 Irish Leaving Certificate:

-Eng, Drama or a Theatre related subject AND preferably Art, Design or Textiles at Higher/A level or equivalent/ English and Maths at S/ Int2/ GCSE.
+Eng/ His / Drama (or another theatre related subject) and preferably Art, Design or Textiles at Higher/ A Level/ or equivalent.
+English and Maths are required at Int2/National 5 or GCSE.

 Applications welcomed from mature students with relevant qualifications/ experience.

-Year 2 - HND Theatre Costume Interpretation or other relevant HND.
+Year 2 - HND Theatre Costume Interpretation or other relevant HND with CB in the graded units.

 Being naturally creative, art was my favourite subject at school and I knew that I wanted an artistic career of some sorts.
 After leaving school I went on to do a one year foundation art course at my local college which introduced me to costume design.
 Combining my love of sewing and creativity, I soon realised that this was the career route that I wished to pursue.
 On completing the course, I took a year out and spent itworking with local amateur dramatics groups to gain more experience in costume , but I wanted to pursue my studies further in this area.
 I was unsure whether I wanted to be a costume designer or a maker, but the course at QMU was unusual: it allowed me to study both design and construction together and was why I chose it.